JAlcocerT/JAlcocerT/content/blog/ai-cli-tools.md

    - BAML provides the structure, but you provide the guidance

 The type safety comes from the combination of:
-- The schema you defined (which becomes Pydantic models)
+- The schema you defined (which becomes [Pydantic](https://jalcocert.github.io/JAlcocerT/data-analytics-concepts/#data-validation) models)
 - The response format configuration in the API call
 - The runtime validation after the response is received

-BAML's power is that it generates all the infrastructure to properly request, validate, and process responses according to your defined schema, letting you focus on defining your schema and business logic without writing boilerplate code.
+BAML's power is that it generates all the infrastructure to properly request, validate, and process responses according to your defined schema, letting you **focus on defining your schema and business logic without writing boilerplate code**.

 ---